openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `require_credential_response_encryption`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer requires additional encryption on top of TLS for the Credential Response and expects encryption parameters to be present in the Credential Request and/or Batch Credential Request, with `true` indicating support.
 When the value is `true`, `credential_response_encryption_alg_values_supported` parameter MUST also be provided.
 If omitted, the default value is `false`.
 * `credential_identifiers_supported`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer supports returning `credential_identifiers` parameter in the `authorization_details` Token Response parameter, with `true` indicating support.
 If omitted, the default value is `false`.

+Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
+Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.

 The following parameter MUST be used to communicate the specifics of the Credential that the Credential Issuer supports issuance of:

 * `credentials_supported`: REQUIRED.
-A JSON array containing a list of JSON objects, each of them representing metadata about a separate credential type that the Credential Issuer can issue.
+A JSON array containing a list of JSON objects, each of them representing metadata about a separate Credential type that the Credential Issuer can issue.
 The JSON objects in the array MUST conform to the structure defined in (#credential-metadata-object).

 * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a Credential Issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
   * `name`: OPTIONAL.
 String value of a display name for the Credential Issuer.